-Do you have a cultured cat or dog who enjoys visiting pet-friendly museums?
+Do you have a sophisticated cat or dog who enjoys visiting pet friendly museums?
 Bravo!
 You’re going to love this post!

-With pet-friendly museums all over the country, you’re likely to find one that will intrigue you and your furry travel companion on your next vacation.
+Pet friendly museums can be found all over the country.
+In fact, it’s likely that you’ll find one to visit with your furry travel buddy on your next vacation.

 Let’s face it, the Museum of Delicate Breakables is not likely to welcome pets.
-And even if they did, I wouldn’t take my friendly golden retriever, Honey, with her floofy tail there.
-Would you?
+And even if it did, I wouldn’t take my floofy-tailed golden retriever there.
+Would you?!

-But in our travels, we’ve enjoyed taking Honey to pet-friendly museums.
-Most (but not all) museums that allow pets have outdoor exhibits.
-And these pet-friendly museums come in a surprisingly wide range of settings:
+But in our travels, we’ve enjoyed several pet friendly museums with our dog, Honey.
+Most (but not all) museums that welcome pets have outdoor exhibits.
+And these pet friendly museums can be found in a wide range of settings:

 - neighborhood historic districts